 The best ELD for your company will vary depending on your fleet’s specific needs.
 However, some universal requirements should be part of any ELD decision that you make.

-What to Consider When Buying an ELD
+What to consider when buying an ELD

 Even though ELDs are a fairly new concept, the technology surrounding them is already changing.
 For instance, many mobile carriers are getting rid of their 3G networks to make room for advanced services like 5G.
 When you’re looking to purchase an ELD, make sure you get one that’s up-to-date.

 The ELD you choose must be registered and self-certified through the FMCSA, which can be done online.
-As the driver or motor carrier, the FMCSA will hold you responsible for ensuring that your ELD equipment is in compliance with the federal government’s mandates.
+As the driver or motor carrier, the FMCSA will hold you responsible for ensuring that your equipment is in compliance with the federal government’s mandates.

 Any violation of those rules results in penalties like being removed from service for eight hours at a time.
 The FMCSA keeps track of a safety measurement score, and if it dips too low because of repeated violations, the agency conducts an investigation.